Skip to content

 By Petr Samokhin

-Insurance forms, signed scans, photo proofs, and expense receipts.
-One PDF is easier to attach than twelve separate JPEG files.
-Reviewers scroll one document, portals accept a single upload, and print shops expect a multi-page PDF rather than a folder of images.
-The merge step is quick on a Mac; the size check afterward is what keeps email and portals happy.
-Build the PDF once, verify page order at full zoom, then compress only if the attachment still fails a limit test.
+Insurance forms, signed scans, expense receipts, and photo proofs are easier as one PDF than twelve separate JPEGs.
+Reviewers scroll one document, portals accept a single upload, and print shops expect a multi-page file.
+Build the PDF once, verify page order, then compress only if the attachment still fails a limit.

 Email submissionOne attachment under the size limit